Davy Christie

-David "Davy" Christie (January 1867 – 1945) was a Scottish footballer who played in the Football League for Stoke.
+David Christie (January 1867 – 1945) was a Scottish footballer who played in the Football League for Stoke.

 Career

 Christie joined Stoke from Scottish side Forfar Athletic in April 1889.
 He became a very useful addition to a struggling Stoke side and he helped them claim the Football Alliance title in 1890–91.
 He had a useful skill of maintaining possession of the ball, which was uncommon in Victorian-era football, and as a result, opponents treated him harshly for it.
 He served with Stoke for six seasons before leaving the Victoria Ground in 1894 after making 136 appearances scoring three goals.